Date of travel: 26th January 2020

 Cost: $324 Mexican peso

 After five glorious days in Tulum, we started the first leg of our journey – Tulum to Chetumal.
-Chetumal is a small town located just north of the Mexico-Belize border, and is easily accessible by the infamous Ado bus.
+Chetumal is a small town located just north of the Mexico-Belize border, and is easily accessible by the famous Ado bus.
 If you’ve been travelling around Mexico, you’ll probably be familiar with these buses.
 But if not, Ado is one of the largest bus companies in Mexico.
-I found them to be extremely reliable and helpful, along with having good facilities.
+They were always reliable, helpful and had good facilities.

 The bus arrived at Tulum station early.
 We were among four people to join the existing passengers from Cancun.
 We left Tulum at 23:55pm – 10 minutes ahead of schedule.
-The bus temperature was set to ARTIC, so be sure to pack lots of warm clothes.
+The bus temperature was set to ARCTIC levels, so be sure to pack lots of warm clothes.

 Waiting time in Ado station: 4 hours 27 minutes